subotin94/r-components/libs/r-components/src/lib/components/popups/dialog/dialog.md

-The `RDialog` service can be used to open modal dialogs with Rerial Design styling and anirions.
+The `RDialog` service can be used to open modal dialogs with R Design styling and animations.

 <!-- example(dialog-overview) -->